Would you like to gain an overview of Britain’s rich and varied geological heritage?

 Details about all of our activity breaks are readily available - either download a copy from this section, ask for them during you stay, or just telephone the hotel and ask us to forward a programme for whatever activity you are interested in.

-Annette’s ‘Introduction to Rocks, Minerals and Fossils’ course at the Green Park has been endorsed by the Geological Society of London, the oldest and most prestigious geological society in the world, founded in 1807.
+Annette’s ‘The Geology of Britain’ course at the Green Park has been endorsed by the Geological Society of London, the oldest and most prestigious geological society in the world, founded in 1807.
 Today, the Society is the UK’s professional body for Earth science and has a worldwide membership of over 11,500.